robertmartin8/ReasonableDeviations/_notes/oop.md

 ## 2. Designing classes

 Classes should logically group state (nouns) and behaviour (verbs).
-We can visualise thus using a UML Class diagram
+We can visualise this using a UML Class diagram

 <center>
 <img src="{{ site.imageurl }}note_img/uml1.png" style="width:80%;"/>